How Much Does Garden Decking Cost?

 composite decking

 Composite decking comprises both wood and plastic materials.
-You can expect to pay around £9 to £40 per metre of it.
+You can expect to pay around £9 to £20 per metre for it.

-Composite decking installation costs will likely end up in the range of about £2275 to £9250 - which is more expensive than softwood or uPVC decking products.
+The cost of composite decking will likely end up in the range of about £2250 to £3750 - which is more expensive than softwood or uPVC decking products.

 Pros: